Faculty and Staff Payroll Deductions

 Bi-Weekly or Monthly Deductions

 Quarterly parking permits have their entire quarterly payment taken as a one-time payroll deduction at the beginning of the quarter.
-To be eligible for quarterly payroll deduction, an employee must be paid through the UCLA payroll system and be employed at least 40% with an appointment for the duration of the permit.
-If the employee's appointment is less than 9 months, he or she may be eligible for a quarterly payroll deduction for parking.
+To be eligible for quarterly payroll deduction, an employee must be paid through the UCLA payroll system and be employed at least 43.75% with an appointment for the duration of the permit.
+If the employee's appointment is less than 9 months, they may be eligible for a quarterly payroll deduction for parking.
 The permit must be purchased for the entire quarter.
 Pre- and post-tax options are also available.
 A new PDA must be submitted each quarter.

 - Parking Services processes payroll deductions online in accordance with UC payroll deadlines.
 Deductions are taken one month in advance.

 - The first month of deductions for annual or lifetime parking permits will include retroactive deductions for parking fees accrued prior to the employee receiving their first paycheck and a regular parking deduction for the following month.

 - Deductions missed due to insufficient earnings will automatically be deducted from the next check distribution.

 - Should Parking Services be unable to collect monthly deductions, the permit holder will be held liable for applicable fees, and the permit may be canceled after 30 days of non-payment.

 - Parking Services conducts periodic audits to collect missed parking deductions.
 Employees identified in these audits may have lump sum deductions or be billed for accrued parking fees.

 - Employees who separate from the University, go on disability, maternity or sabbatical leave must return their decal and card key and submit a Payroll Deduction Cancellation (PDC) form.